-February 28, 2025
+June 2, 2025

-This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the Hilton Small-MidCap Opportunity ETF (the "Fund"), a series of Tidal Trust II (the "Trust"), dated February 28, 2025, as may be supplemented from time to time (the "Prospectus").
+This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the Hilton BDC Corporate Bond ETF (the "Fund"), a series of Tidal Trust II (the "Trust"), dated June 2, 2025, as may be supplemented from time to time (the "Prospectus").
 Capitalized terms used in this SAI that are not defined have the same meaning as in the Prospectus, unless otherwise noted.
-A copy of the Prospectus may be obtained without charge, by calling the Fund at 833-594-4586, visiting www.hiltoncm.com or writing to the Fund at Hilton Capital Management ETFs, c/o U.S. Bank Global Fund Services, P.O.
+A copy of the Prospectus may be obtained without charge, by calling the Fund at 833-594-4586, visiting www.hiltoncm.com, or writing to the Hilton BDC Corporate Bond ETF, c/o U.S. Bank Global Fund Services, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701.

-The Fund's audited financial statements for the fiscal period ended October 31, 2024 are incorporated into this SAI by reference to the Fund's most recent Annual Report to Shareholders on Form N-CSR (File No. 811-23793).
-A copy of the Fund's Annual Report to Shareholders may be obtained at no charge by contacting the Fund at the address or phone number noted above.
+The Fund's audited financial statements for the most recent fiscal year (when available) will be incorporated into this SAI by reference to the Fund's most recent annual Certified Shareholder Report on Form N-CSR (File No. 811-23793).
+When available, a copy of the Fund's annual Certified Shareholder Report may be obtained at no charge by contacting the Fund at the address or phone number noted above